Updated on May 13th, 2021

 6. Report the test results in Jira

-Quality of software testing relies largely on a tool we use to manage it.
+The quality of software testing relies largely on a tool that we use.
 RTM gives you and your team a possibility to seamlessly implement it into your software development process.
-Our app is fully integrated with Jira Software, which allows to:
+Our app is fully integrated with Jira Software, which allows us to do the following: